-- 1. The aim of this guide is to describe the how the IFRS Taxonomy is represented in XBRL.
-This includes information about: - (a) the taxonomy modelling; - (b) the file architecture including entry point schemas; - (c) linkbase details such as link roles and extended link roles; - (d) XBRL features used (and not used).
+- 1. The aim of this guide is to describe how the IFRS Taxonomy is represented in XBRL.
+This includes information about: - (a) the IFRS Taxonomy modelling; - (b) the file architecture including entry point schemas; - (c) linkbase details such as link roles and extended link roles; and - (d) XBRL features used (and not used).